Submodularity in conic quadratic mixed 0-1 optimization: Experiments

-Binary fractional problems (FP) are usually solved by linearizing the fractional terms \citep[see][]{Prokopyev2005,Bront2009,Mendez2014,Sen2015,Borrero2016b}, which requires the addition of $n\times m$ additional variables and big-M constraints.
+Binary fractional problems (FP) are usually solved by linearizing the fractional terms \citep[see][]{Tawarmalani2002,Prokopyev2005,Bront2009,Mendez2014,Sen2015,Borrero2016b}, which requires the addition of $O(nm)$ additional variables and big-M constraints.
 On the other hand, the rotated cone reformulation outlined in Section~\ref{sec:fractional}, requires adding only $m$ additional variables and avoids big-M constraints altogether.

-We test the classical big-M linear formulation used in \cite{Bront2009,Mendez2014} (\texttt{milo}), the conic formulation without adding inequalities (\texttt{conic}) and the conic formulation strengthened with inequalities \eqref{eq:polymatroidRotated}\footnote{For these instances the strengthened inequalities \eqref{eq:polymatroidRotatedConstrained} perform very similarly to \eqref{eq:polymatroidRotated}.
-Therefore, we only present the results with inequalities \eqref{eq:polymatroidRotated}.} (\texttt{conic+\eqref{eq:polymatroidRotated}}).
+We test the classical big-M linear formulation used in \cite{Bront2009,Mendez2014} (\texttt{cpx-milo}), the conic formulation without adding inequalities (\texttt{cpx-conic}) and the conic formulation strengthened with \texttt{polymatroid} inequalities \footnote{For these instances the \texttt{strengthened} inequalities perform very similarly to \texttt{polymatroid}, since the simpler inequalities already achieve close to 100\% root gap improvements.
+Therefore, we only present the results with inequalities \texttt{polymatroid}.}.
 Table~\ref{tab:assortment200} shows the results.
 Each row represents the average over five instances generated with the same parameters and for each combination of the parameters $a_0$ and $k$ and for each formulation, the root gap (\texttt{rgap}), the number of nodes explored (\texttt{nodes}), the time elapsed in seconds (\texttt{time}), and the end gap (\texttt{egap})[in brackets, the number of instances solved to optimality (\#)].
 The root gap is computed as $\texttt{rgap}=\frac{t_{\text{opt}}-t_{\text{root}}}{\left|t_{\text{opt}}\right|}\times 100$, where $t_{\text{opt}}$ is the objective value of the best feasible solution at termination, and $t_{\text{root}}$ is the objective value of the relaxation obtained after processing the root node (i.e., after user cuts and cuts added by CPLEX).